-There's a lot of research, much of it from psychologist Barbra Fredrickson at the University of North Carolina, on the difference between the way people work if they're in a good mood or a bad mood.
-It's a huge body of work over 20 years, and I'm summarizing quickly, but basically she finds that people in good moods see the big picture much better.
+There's a lot of research, much of it from psychologist Barbra Fredrickson at the University of North Carolina, on the difference between the way people work if they're in a good mood or a bad mood. summarizing quickly, but basically she finds that people in good moods see the big picture much better.
 When you're in a bad mood you tend to narrow down to what's wrong.
 It's the only picture you see.
 But when you're in a good mood you can make connections and see things better, see relationships more in detail.
 You are more creative in that you will both be able to do more tasks, and do them better, in a certain amount of time.

 There's this urban myth that creativity is a painful experience and great art is done by people who are tortured.
 There obviously are great artists that are tortured, but what's also true is that they weren't painting or creating when they were depressed.
 They were painting after those experiences.
-In a normal organization with normal populations, people in good moods are much more creative than people in bad moods.
+In a normal organization with normal populations, people in good moods are much more creative than people in bad moods